safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 through interactions with the system.
 An individual's SafetyScore is calculated by running the `Aggregation` function over the following parameters:

-* The `RiskProfile` generated by running the Viral Token deposits in Daily Risk Accounts through the `ViralDistribution` function.
+* The `RiskProfile` generated by running the Risk Token in the Daily Risk Accounts through the `RiskDistribution` function.
 This is done for up to `RiskProfileDays` days, e.g. 28 days, and represents the risk of the individual being infectious for various diseases.